octo-technology/OpenTezos/docs/dapp/front.md

 }
 ```

-Before making this contract call, we need to connect to the tezos network (using the `useTezos` hook) and to get the contract (the same way as for the `RaffleInformation`) component.
+Before making this contract call, we need to connect to the Tezos network (using the `useTezos` hook) and to get the contract (the same way as for the `RaffleInformation`) component.

 ``` typescript jsx
 type launchRaffleButtonProps = { raffleReward: number; raffleDescription: string; raffleClosingDate: Date; raffleWinningHashNumber: string };